 AgArts from Horse and Buggy Land

 AgArts from Horse and Buggy Land, hosted by Mary Swander, explores life among the Amish and the arts and agriculture in the wider rural community.
+These podcasts were produced and recorded by Rick Brewer of Brewhaha Audio Production.

 Season #1, Episode #11: Quilting Bee